davidshq/auto-extension-manager/README.md

 # Auto Extension Manager

-NOTE: This plugin is being actively developed, it is not ready for use.

-## Goal

-To create a browser plugin that allows users to select one or more plugins that should be disabled when the browser opens one of a user selected list of domains.
+A browser extension that allows users to select one or more extensions that should be disabled when the browser opens one of a user selected list of domains.

 ## What It Does Now
-- Triggers when a tab is updated (but only proceeds if URL has changed)
+- Triggered whenever a tab is updated (e.g. URL is changed)
-- Gets a list of installed extensions
+- Checks a user configured list of domains to see if some extensions should be disabled while tab is on one of those domains
-- Log the list of installed extensions to the console
-- Checks if the changed url is in the list of domains to disable extensions for
+- If tab is on a specified domain, then user selected list of extensions are disabled
-- Disables an extension
+- When a tab is no longer on a specified domain, extensions are re-enabled

 ## Tasks